arcadia-unity/ArcadiaGodot/README.md

 Setup
 ----------
 You'll need to compile Godot with the mono module ([instructions](http://docs.godotengine.org/en/latest/development/compiling/compiling_with_mono.html)).
-Godot does not include mono, and note that Clojure will not work with mono version `5.4.0.201`, and Godot seems to require mono `5.4.x`.
+Godot does not include mono.
+Clojure will not work with mono version `5.4.0.201`, and Godot seems to require mono `5.4.x`.
 I've had luck with mono `Stable (5.4.1.6)`.

 The contents of this repository should be cloned into to a folder named `ArcadiaGodot` in a Godot project folder.